 Or maybe you’ve got houses spread across a couple of property sets, and you want to downgrade one to free up funds to upgrade the other.

 Either way, it might be time to start selling some of your houses.

-But, how do you do it, and what rules do you need to stick to?
-It can be a little tricky, but we’ve broken down everything you need to know so you can be sure you’re selling houses as per the Monopoly rules.
+In this guide I’ve broken down everything you need to know so you can be sure you’re selling houses as per the Monopoly rules.

 Stuck on buying houses?
 You can read my guide on that here.

 You can sell houses in Monopoly if you need to raise some cash.
 You can only sell them directly to the bank – not to another player.
 You sell houses for half their original purchase value.

 How to sell houses in Monopoly

 In Monopoly, selling houses is as simple as returning them to the bank, and taking the cash value for the number of houses sold.
 The house’s sale value is half that of the purchase value.
 You can sell houses during your turn or in between other players’ turns.

 The most common time to sell houses is during your own turn when you land on a property owned by another player and you need to pay rent.
 However, because you sell houses outright for only half their value, it should be a last resort.

 You should always mortgage your other properties before you resort to selling houses.